louismullie/temp-data/markdown_final/9376de38-3b67-edb6-dfbf-e3afed86cdff.md

 ### Vitamin D for the prevention of disease: an endocrine society clinical practice guideline [^2f8acb23].
 The Journal of Clinical Endocrinology and Metabolism (2024).
 High credibility.

-Endocrine Society clinical practice guideline—vitamin D testing in generally healthy adults aged 50 to 74 years—states: In the general population aged 50 to 74 years, we suggest against routine 25(OH)D testing, noting that in this population 25(OH)D levels that provide outcome-specific benefits have not been established in clinical trials; the panel suggests against routine screening for a 25(OH)D level to guide decision-making and against routine follow-up testing for 25(OH)D level to guide vitamin D dosing; and this recommendation relates to generally healthy adults who do not otherwise have established indications for 25(OH)D testing (eg, hypocalcemia).
+Endocrine Society clinical practice guideline — vitamin D testing in generally healthy adults aged 50 to 74 years — states: In the general population aged 50 to 74 years, we suggest against routine 25(OH)D testing, noting that in this population 25(OH)D levels that provide outcome-specific benefits have not been established in clinical trials; the panel suggests against routine screening for a 25(OH)D level to guide decision-making and against routine follow-up testing for 25(OH)D level to guide vitamin D dosing; and this recommendation relates to generally healthy adults who do not otherwise have established indications for 25(OH)D testing (eg, hypocalcemia).

 ---